BackstagecrewIS/milkman/README.md

   - Imagery

-    Hero Image created using Photoshop and an image from Pexels [Photo by Klaus Hollederer:]( https://www.pexels.com/photo/brown-and-white-cow-54550/)
+    Hero Images created using Photoshop and an image from Pexels [Photo by Klaus Hollederer:]( https://www.pexels.com/photo/brown-and-white-cow-54550/)

     The icons used are sourced from [Font Awesome](https://fontawesome.com/)